-3.22 The NPPF requires that planning policies address the needs of groups with specific housing requirements.
-Within this context, the size, type and tenure of housing needed for different groups in the community should be assessed

-- and reflected in planning policies, including but not limited to, those who require affordable housing, families with children, older people and people with disabilities. - 3.23 The Council does not have specific planning policies relating to proposals for development within the C2 Use Class; however, policy H5 of the Core Strategy requires that new developments contain a mix of dwelling types to ensure they cater for all people within the community, whatever their housing needs.
+- 3.27 It is also necessary to consider whether the proposed quantum, type and proportion of residential development would be objectionable in respect of any other policies within the adopted development plan. - 3.28 The NPPF requires that planning policies address the needs of groups with specific housing requirements.
+Within this context, the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies, including but not limited to those who require affordable housing, families with children, older people and people with disabilities. - 3.29 The Council does not have specific planning policies relating to proposals for development within the C2 Use Class; however, policy H5 of the Core Strategy requires that new developments contain a mix of dwelling types to ensure they cater for all people within the community, whatever their housing needs.
 The latest published SHMA acknowledges the need for some C2 type development in the district.
-That being said, the Council has recently approved planning permission for some 60 assisted living accommodation units at a site in Rochford and a scheme for 12 assisted living accommodation units in Rayleigh (subject to s106). - The Council's Strategic Housing Department has a concern that the proposal would result in an over development of this type of accommodation within the district, taking account of existing stock and planning consents granted.
+That being said, the Council has recently approved planning permission for some 60 assisted living accommodation units at a site in Rochford and a scheme for 12 assisted living accommodation units in Rayleigh (subject to s106). - 3.30 The Council's Strategic Housing Department raises concern that the proposal would result in an over development of this type of accommodation within the district, taking account of existing stock and planning consents granted.
 Despite this, there is a clear identified need for additional C2 type accommodation in the latest published SHMA and it is considered that, in principle, some C2 development could be considered appropriate.
 There is, however, also a need for affordable housing (C3 dwellings) and policy H5 seeks a mix of dwelling types to ensure schemes cater for all people within the community.
-Setting aside the in principle objection to residential development of this employment allocation, it is considered that the type of residential use proposed is not that which would respond most closely to the identified need in the district and would not create a mix of dwellings contrary to policy H5.
-A mixture of C3 dwellings with policy compliant affordable provision alongside extra care/care home accommodation units would more closely reflect need and produce a mixed, sustainable community.
-Regardless of the proposed mix, however, such a proposal would be fundamentally contrary to the adopted development plan.
+Setting aside the in principle objection to residential development of this employment allocation, it is considered that the type of residential use proposed is not that which would respond most closely to the identified need in the district and would not cater for a mixed demographic contrary to policy H5.
+A mixture of C3 dwellings with policy compliant affordable provision alongside some extra care/care home accommodation units would more closely reflect need.